dengdexi/airJdbc/README.md

 5. Support exporting data tables to map Java class objects
 6. Support for easily completing multithreaded tasks through multiple instances
 7. Supports MariaDB/MySql, Oracle, and SqlServer databases, and will support more mainstream databases in the future
+8. Reduce the amount of jdbc code by 80%

 #### Installation Tutorial